-Card balances continued to climb to new heights in February, according to a federal government report released Friday.
+Card balances continued to climb to new heights in February, according to the Federal Reserve.

 Consumer revolving debt, which is primarily credit card balances, inched up by $100 million on a seasonally adjusted basis to $1.031 trillion, per the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was 0.2 percent.